 After completing this course, students will be able to:

-Write SELECT queries
+Write a multi-table SELECT statement.

-Use set operators
+Use set operators to combine query results.

 Module 1: Introduction to Microsoft SQL Server 2016